 Jacquie Petrusma was first elected to the Tasmanian Parliament in 2010 and is Minister for Police, Fire and Emergency Management, Minister for the Prevention of Family Violence and Minister for Parks.
-Jacquie has also served as Minister for Sport and Recreation, Minister for Women, Minister for Disability Services and Community Development, Minister for Aboriginal Affairs and Minister for Human Services, Deputy Speaker and Chair of Committees, and Parliamentary Secretary to the Premier.
+Jacquie has also served as Minister for Sport and Recreation, Minister for Women, Minister for Disability Services and Community Development, Minister for Aboriginal Affairs, Minister for Human Services, Deputy Speaker and Chair of Committees, and Parliamentary Secretary to the Premier.

 Jacquie was born in Launceston, trained at the Launceston General Hospital as a Registered Nurse and worked in health related areas since 1984.
 Jacquie has also completed a Commerce Degree, worked as a National Sales Manager in a global medical company and owned her own business.